twils0/styled-inline-additions/README.md

 Alternatively, you may not agree with the separation between container and presentational components at all.
 You may simply want a way to add pseudo-classes, pseudo-elements, and media queries to your inline styles using Javascript (and you don't want to use Radium or any another CSS-in-JS option).

 Maybe, you just need to convert styles from a Javascript object to a CSS string, and you don't mind styled-inline-additions' unique syntax.

-### Version

-v0.5.2-alpha - not yet production ready, but seems to work; please let me know what you think!

 ### Getting Started